guoshengkang/guoshengkang.github.io/_pages/about.md

 ------
 > "Excellence is not about what they do, but about who they are." —— Unknown
 > "Do what is right, not what is easy." —— Unknown
 > "If Winter comes, can Spring be far behind?
 While we must do well what should be done in Winter." —— Unknown
-> "The elevator to success is out of order.
-You'll have to take the stairs.....one step at a time." —— Unknown
 > "Judging a person doesn’t define who they are, it defines who you are." —— Unknown
 > "Success isn't just about what you accomplish in your life, it's about what you inspire others to do."  —— Unknown
 > "Coming together is a beginning.
 Keeping together is progress.
 Working together is success."  —— Unknown
 > "The function of leadership is to produce more leaders, not more followers."  —— Unknown
 > "Few things can help an individual more than to place responsibility on him, and to let him know that you trust him"  —— Unknown
 [More inspirations ...](http://guoshengkang.github.io/Misc/inspirations)